mozanunal/mozanunal.github.io/source/_posts/img2sh.md

 ## Story

 As it can be understood from its name, img2sh is a python app to show images directly in the terminal.
 I think it could be helpful when connected over ssh to a server with no desktop environment.
 The images can be examined quickly on the terminal screen.
-While the tool was developed, the followings are the challenges I have encountered with.
+While the tool was developed, the followings are the challenges I have encountered.

 ### Images

-In digital word, images are made of pixels.
+In the digital world, images are made of pixels.
 Pixel is the smallest part of the image which can contain only one color.
 Color changes with the pixel intensity values.
 To keep it simple, I added a grayscale image to illustrate the pixel concept.
 It is a quite low resolution, grayscale image.
-Pixel values are showed the following image.
+Pixel values are shown in the following image.
 Pixel intensity values are changing with how far the pixel value close to black or white.

 ![](/images/pixel.png)

-Colored images are basically works with same concept.
+Colored images basically work with the same concept.
 The difference is colored images are usually indicated with 3 different pixel values which are red, blue and green.
-By this method the porpotion of these color intensity
+By this method, the proportion of these color intensity is changed to show different colors on screen.

 ### Colors in terminal
-How coloring mechanism works in the terminal should be figured out.
+How the coloring mechanism works in the terminal should be figured out to implement this app.
+I understood clearly how colors are handling in an image using the following link.
+After that, I have found colored python module which provides support for colored terminal output from python apps.
+I implement the colors using this library.

 http://jafrog.com/2013/11/23/colors-in-terminal.html

 ![](/images/colorcodes.png)

-### Parsing commandline arguments
+### Parsing command-line arguments

 How should the command line arguments be parsed?
 Actually it is quite easy with python.
 Let's examine the next code block: